meetoseh/backend/docs/redis/keys.md

 - `external_apis:api_limiter:{api}`: Certain apis have very restrictive rate limits and/or can get expensive.
 For these APIs, like Pexels or DALL-E, we apply a ratelimit on ourself to ensure we don't call it too often.
 API names are:

   - `pexels`: for pexels.com
   - `dall-e`: for openai's DALL-E
     These go to values which, if set, are the `time.time()` we last used that api.
 They are set to expire around when we can use the api immediately.
+  - `whisper-1`: for openai's whisper-1 transcription model
+  - `chatgpt`: for openai's chat completion model chat-gpt-3.5

+- `jobs:repopulate_emotions:lock`: A basic lock to ensure we only have one job to repopulate the emotions table at a time.
+Goes to the string `1` while the lock is held.

+- `jobs:generate_transcript:{journey_uid}:lock`: A basic lock to ensure we don't have two jobs tryin to generate a transcript for the same journey at the same time.

 ### Stats namespace